daos-stack/daos/NewDocs/DAOS Docker.md

 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.

 ## What is DAOS
 The Distributed Asynchronous Object Storage (DAOS) is an open-source object store that leverages Non-Volatile Memory (NVM), such as Storage Class Memory (SCM) and NVM Express (NVMe).
 The storage process uses a key-value storage interface on top of NVM hardware.
+For additional information, see the article [DAOS Sets New Records with Intel® Optane™ Persistent Memory](https://www.intel.com/content/www/us/en/developer/articles/technical/daos-sets-new-records-with-intel-optane-persistent-memory.html)

 ## Building a Docker Image